Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 In this work, we derived new joint triangularizations of several matrices.
-Specifically, we were interested in designing triangular matrices having equal or constant diagonals, by applying unitary operations, for the construction of a practical scheme for the multicast (``common message broadcast'') problem, that approaches its capacity.
+Specifically, we were interested in designing triangular matrices having equal or constant diagonals, by applying unitary operations, for the construction of a practical scheme for the common-message BC problem, that approaches its capacity.
 We derived conditions for the existence of such decompositions, for specific cases; conditions for general matrices~--- remain unknown.

 For the general case (even when such exact decompositions are not possible), we introduced a decomposition that nearly achieves this goal for time-extended variants of the channel matrices.
 However, the number of time extensions required, for this proposed decomposition, grows rapidly with the number of jointly-decomposed matrices.
 Nonetheless, numerical evidence suggests that this number of required time extensions, can be greatly reduced, and calls for further research.